treydock/puppet-osg/README.md

 [![Build Status](https://travis-ci.org/treydock/puppet-osg.png)](https://travis-ci.org/treydock/puppet-osg)

+## Overview

+**This module is still under development.
+Use at your own risk!**

-This module will be changing drastically as it's developed and is a work in progress to Puppet-ize the installation and management of the OSG software stack.
+This module is a work-in-progress intended to Puppet-ize the installation and management of the OSG software stack.

-## Support

-Tested using
-* Scientific 6.4

 ## Usage